seabopo/LowCostAKS/docs/02_costs.md

 ### **ESTIMATED CLUSTER COSTS**
-The **D2plds_v5** SKU is the cheapest system node with 2 virtual CPUs and 4GB of RAM (the Kubernetes minimum requirement).
+The **D2plds_v5** SKU is the cheapest system node with 2 virtual CPUs and 4GB of RAM (the AKS minimum requirement).
 Building a single-node cluster based on this SKU had the node using 38% of it's memory, so NGINX and a small number of other services should be able to run on those nodes.

-The B-Series SKUs still works well for app nodes, and they only cost an extra $5 or $10 per month for the Windows licenses where every other SKU doubles the monthly cost for a Windows OS vs a Linux OS.
+The B-Series SKUs still works well for app nodes, and they only cost an extra
+$5 or $10 per month for the Windows licenses where every other SKU doubles the monthly cost for a Windows OS vs a Linux OS.

+Unfortunately, even a single node cluster using the cheapest SKU available can't be run 24x7 for $50/month.

 Running a 2-node cluster based on these SKUs for one week accrued the following subscription costs:

 | Cluster Component                     | WeeklyCost | HourlyCost |
 |---------------------------------------|------------|------------|